tighten/mise/README.md

 # Mise ("meez")

 > [!WARNING]
-> This is a blank Laravel Zero repo at the moment.
-Everything's just in the README as I try to figure out the best API.
+> This tool is in alpha.

 A CLI tool to automatically apply preset steps to (likely, but not necessarily, new) Laravel applications.